Skip over navigation

 Stage: 1 and 2

 Article by Bernard Bagnall

-Looking at the whole issue of problem solving I find that there are many views as to what it really means.
-It seems to go from something that is not just a written calculation such as, "5 + 7 = ?", but instead words are used, "Jane had 5 pencils and her brother gave her 7, how many did she now have?", to something far more complicated in which the problem is multifaceted: "
+Looking at the whole issue of problem solving I find that there are many views about what it really means.
+They seem to include written calculations such as, "5 + 7 = ?", or words are used, "Jane had 5 pencils and her brother gave her 7, how many did she now have?", to something far more complicated in which the problem is multifaceted: "